-Not all batteries are the same; you wouldn't fit the battery from a Volkswagen Up into a Lamborghini Aventador, for example, and expect it to work.
+Not all batteries are the same, though; you wouldn't fit the battery from a Volkswagen Up into a Lamborghini Aventador, for example, and expect it to work.
 You need to work out which battery your car needs, then select one of the best car battery options on the market.

 To find out which car battery is right for you, go to your owner's manual.
-In here you will be able to find the battery's group size - a good place to start when deliberating over which to get.
-If you no longer have access to the manual, check out your car's model and age online to find out which would best suit it.
+That's where you will be able to find the battery's group size - a good place to start when deliberating over which to get.
+If you no longer have access to the manual, one of the easiest and quickest ways of finding the correct battery is to visit the Amazon Garage.
+Once there, just enter your vehicle details, and you'll be automatically directed to the correct parts and spares for your vehicle.

 Best for large engines